Policy on Respect for Human Rights

 c) to respect the right to freedom of movement within each country;

-d) to not discriminate due to any condition;
+d) to not discriminate due to any condition or characteristics;

-e) to respect the rights of ethnic minorities and of indigenous peoples in the places in which it carries out its activities, and to favour an open dialogue that includes different cultural frameworks;
+e) to respect the rights of ethnic minorities and of indigenous peoples in the places in which they carry out their activities, and to favour an open dialogue that includes different cultural frameworks;

 f) to respect the right to the environment of all of the communities in which it operates, considering their expectations and needs; and